journeyman-cc/smeagol/resources/public/content/Introduction.md

 ![Smeagol](http://vignette3.wikia.nocookie.net/lotr/images/e/e1/Gollum_Render.png/revision/latest?cb=20141218075509)

 ## Running Smeagol
 You can run Smeagol from the [[Docker Image]]; alternatively you can run it from an executable jar file or as a war file in a servlet container.
-Read how in [[Developing Smeagol]].
+Read how in [[Deploying Smeagol]].

 ## Developing Smeagol
 Smeagol is an open source project; you're entitled to make changes yourself.
 Read more about [[Developing Smeagol]].